chauhan-akash/predictive_analysis/README.md

 The topics covered in this repository are :

  - Face detection & Image to text conversion - Pillow, Tesseract, OpenCV
- - Decision Trees in python - Scikit Learn
+ - Decision Trees in python - Scikit Learn (sklearn)
- - Compare classifiers &Treating imbalanced data in python - Scikit Learn & imblearn
+ - Compare classifiers & treating imbalanced data in python - sklearn & imblearn

  The datasets used in the workbooks are placed in the folder - data